tdhock/FLOPART/README.md

   intervals.
 * `coverage_dt` is a modified version of the initial coverage data set.
-For example there will be additional rows if there are labels that start/end values that are not present in the initial coverage.
+For example there will be additional rows if there are labels with start/end values that are not present in the initial coverage.
 * `label_dt` has additional columns firstRow/lastRow which correspond
   to the start/end positions of the labels, in units of the rows in `coverage_dt`.